Cheng-0621/FadDoS/README.md

 * `lambda1`: Local sparsity parameter.
 In `cv.FadDoS`, it is a vector of tuning parameters.
 * `lambda2`: Global sparsity parameter.
 In `cv.FadDoS`, it is a vector of tuning parameters.
 * `adaptive`: Adaptive penalization is used.
 If `FALSE`, it is FDoS estimator.
 * `lambdas`: Tuning parameters for initial estimators for computing adaptive weights.
+Default values are `c(1e-3,1e-4,1e-5,1e-6)`.
 * `K`: The value of `K` used for the K-fold CV.
+* `standardize`: Standardization of the design matrix.
+If `FALSE` (default), no standardization is implemented.
 * `maxit`: Maximum iteration to stop the algorithm.
+Default vaule is 5000.
 * `tol`: Tolerance to stop the algorithm.
+Defualt value is 0.0005

 ### Values
 * `intercept`: The estimated intercept.